Channel Hopping as a Bandit Problem

 Visit each channel in round-robin order with equal dwell time.
 This is what airodump-ng does (modulo the interleaving order).

-If channel $a^*$ has rate $\lambda^*$ and the average rate across channels is $\bar{\lambda}$ , uniform hopping incurs linear regret:
+If channel has rate and the average rate across channels is , uniform hopping incurs linear regret:

 Regret grows linearly with time because we never stop exploring channels with low traffic.
 The advantage is coverage: every channel gets visited, so no device goes undetected.